 Turf, this word can have many meanings.
 Every day we hear the word turf used in a variety of ways.
-We watch a football game and the announcers discuss the difference between playing on astro-turf and natural turf, or maybe they’re discussing a player suffering turf toe?
+We watch a football game and the announcers discuss the difference between playing on astroturf and natural turf, or maybe they’re discussing a player suffering turf toe?
 In horse racing they run on the turf, polo is the game of kings played on turf, inner city gangs protect their turf, and restaurants offer the ever popular special of Surf & Turf.

 These are very common uses of the word turf.
-Yet in other areas of the world the word turf takes on another meaning entirely.
-In the British Isles in general and Ireland specifically turf is a source of fuel for cooking and heating.
-Some would call it peat, for the source of the turf is from the ancient peat bogs, but the ancient time-worn name is The Turf.
+Yet in other areas of the world, the word turf takes on another meaning entirely.
+In the British Isles in general and Ireland specifically, turf is a source of fuel for cooking and heating.
+Some would call it peat, for the source of the turf, is from the ancient peat bogs, but the ancient time-worn name is The Turf.
 But what is this peculiar stuff they call turf?
 Where does it come from and what is the history of the bogs and man’s use of turf for fuel?

 Turf is comprised of layers and layers of partially decomposed vegetation from the peat bogs that over thousands of years has formed layers up to 3 meters/10 feet thick.
 Bogs make up only 2% of the Earth, yet Ireland itself is comprised of 17% peat bog.
 That is the second most in Europe.
 Only Finland possesses more peat bog.
 Scientists have theories that the peat bogs started to form across great swaths of Northern Europe with shifting weather patterns and climate change thousands of years ago.

-At one-time Ireland was heavily forested with hard wood trees.
+At one-time Ireland was heavily forested with hardwood trees.
 Oak, ash and elm trees covered the island.
 This is evident by the multitude of bog stumps known as bog oak that is uncovered in the peat bogs.
 What killed these forest is not known for sure.
 It’s suspected that Neolithic man cut the trees for timber and to make way for farming.
 But to clear the whole of Ireland with stone age tools is unlikely.
 Whatever the cause, as the forest receded the bog plants such as heather, sedges, and sphagnum took over the terrain.
 Without the trees, the nutrients of the soil were washed away making the composition of the soil more acidic.
 The increased acidity inhibits the decay of the plant detritus.
 The increased leaching due to the lack of trees resulted in a buildup of a mineral hardpan layer that further prevented proper drainage, and ergo the decomposition process was decreased even further.

-That in a nutshell is how the peat bogs formed.
+That, in a nutshell, is how the peat bogs formed.
 They know that once upon a time, Ireland was forested and inhabited with Neolithic farming communities that were well advanced in their farming culture and social structure.
 The discovery of what is now known as, Céide Fields, really began back in the 1930’s when a local schoolteacher, Patrick Caulfield from Belderrig, often noticed piles of stones in the bottom of the bog when cutting his turf.
 Eventually by the 1980’s an entire complex of farms, fields, homes, and burial tombs within a grid system of stone walls was mapped out.
 This entire community that existed 200 generations ago, was found under 10 feet of blanket peat bog.

 Can you keep a secret?
 The peat bogs can.
 They held the story of Neolithic farmers and their culture.
 In more recent times the secrets of bog bodies have been discovered across the peat bogs in Europe.
 A bog body is a human cadaver that has been naturally mummified in a peat bog.
 Such bodies, sometimes known as bog people, are both geographically and chronologically widespread, having been dated to between 8000 B.C. and the Second World War.
 The cutting of turf has been responsible for the majority of these discoveries.
-They have unearthed the victim of Celtic Druids buried after ritual murder, an entire burial ship of a Viking King, and last year the remains of a WWII German Focke-Wolfe fighter plane from a Danish peat bog.
+They have unearthed the victim of Celtic Druids buried after a ritual murder, an entire burial ship of a Viking King, and last year the remains of a WWII German Focke-Wolfe fighter plane from a Danish peat bog.